 If you are not able to park the Vespa inside then you should avoid parking it in quiet dark areas and nearby alleys.
 You can imagine that thieves prefer not to be seen when they are working on a lock.
 So try to park it under a street lamp, a public area, or a busy corner.

 A wall anchor is also ideal for outside use.
-You do need to drill some holes into the wall, but if it’s your own place or the landlord allows it, then it is a perfect option for Vespas that can not be parked indoors.
-Do make sure the area is well lit or there is a motion detection lamp nearby.
+You do need to drill some holes into the wall, but if it’s your own place or the landlord allows it, then it is a perfect option for Vespas which can not be parked indoors.
+It is a small investment for extra security.
+You can shop all types of anchors here.

 2 Understand the type of locks suitable for your Vespa